 Passive speakers require an amplifier to provide power and amplify the audio signal.
 It is not possible to power passive speakers without an amplifier.

-If you don’t have an amplifier, you can purchase a separate amplifier to power your passive speakers or consider using powered speakers, which have built-in amplifiers and can be directly connected to an audio source.
+If you don’t have an amplifier, you can buy one or use powered speakers, which have built-in amplifiers and can be linked to an audio source.

 How do you combine active and passive speakers?